Encharted Cook

 • Red, Orange, & Yellow Bell Peppers - The flavor of red, orange, and yellow bell peppers is slightly sweet and pairs well with the savory taco stuffing.
 Green bell peppers can also be used but will have a strong vegetal smell and taste.
 Make sure the size of your peppers is not too large so that they will fit in your baking dish.

 • Taco Seasoning Mix - Use your favorite taco seasoning mix.
+I like to use a mild spice mix to keep it family-friendly.

 • Tomato Paste - Tomato paste adds depth of flavor to the seasoned taco meat.